donte5405/GODOG/README.md

 Clone this project, and clone/download Godot's source code from the Godot repository.
 Don't forget to check/switch branch if the version you use matches with the version that you're using to develop the game.

-`cd` to the root of the folder, then run this command:
+`cd` to the root of the source code directory, then run this command:

 ```sh
 ./godot.labels.gen.sh /path/to/the/godot/source/code/directory